i-am-called-glitchy/gkc/README.md

 A light Electron client for Kirka.io, forked off of juice client.

 > [!IMPORTANT]
 > This fork is currently under development, and while it is OK to use, it might have leftover bugs.
-Please [open issues](https://github.com/i-am-called-glitchy/gkc/issues).
+Please [open issues](https://github.com/i-am-called-glitchy/gkc/issues), or contact me on [discord](https://discord.gg/aNDBW7vQ5x).

-Currently GKC does not have a dedicated discord.
-You may contact me on discord, my username is `amcalledglitchy.dev`

 Please do not add me if we already have mutual servers.

-I do plan to make a dedicated discord, though right now am too lazy and i doubt i will have enough users to make that worthwhile.

 ## Juice client's links